Reach for the skies!

 With our program a high school Junior can be licensed to repair any type of aircraft within three years.

-Aviation Technology's foundation is a two-year college and career preparatory program that meets for just over two hours per day, five days per week.
+Aviation and Aerospace Technology's foundation is a two-year college and career preparatory program that meets for just over two hours per day, five days per week.
 The rigorous curriculum prepares students to pursue further education towards careers in the aviation field and other related areas, such as engineering and computer technology.
 Scientific principles learned in the classroom are applied as students work on aircraft.

 The program is designed to provide instruction in a wide variety of skill areas related to the aviation technology field.
 Classroom instruction, the use of specialized tools to work on aircraft components in the laboratory and observations in local aviation companies provide the opportunity to become a certified aircraft technician.
 All training received in this program is FAA approved and is applied to the Airframe and Powerplant (A&P) Certification.
 This program exceeds the requirements of Federal Aviation Regulations (FAR) part 147 under certificate number VMQT049K.